SolarHive

 Looking Back

-Many people told us they wanted clean energy but felt held back by high costs or not knowing enough.
-When we discovered Community Solar, as an easy alternative to traditional installations, hardly anyone had heard of it or knew how to get started.
+Many people told us they wanted clean energy but felt held back by few barriers.
+When we discovered Community Solar which overcame these barriers, hardly anyone had heard of it or knew how to get started.
+To understand why, we conducted thorough research, analysis, brainstorm sessions, and after multiple iterations, we finalized our design.

 This project reminded me why I enjoy designing so much.
 Sometimes a design might not completely solve a problem, but it can give users the confidence to get started.
 And I am hopeful that our product will help users do this, leading to more future adoption of community solar throughout Indiana.